LycheeOrg/LycheeOrg.github.io/docs/md/faq.md

 ### How can I install Lychee without SSH access ?

-1. Download the latest release
+* 1 &mdash; Download the latest release.
-2. Extract and upload the folder via ftp
+* 2 &mdash; Extract and upload the folder via ftp.
-3. access the website.
+* 3 &mdash; access the website.
 If you are at the wrong address you will be told to go to the `public` folder.
 Once open, you will be redirected to the install procedure.
 Completed you will be able to create an admin account and enjoy Lychee.